ecamo19/learning_book/docs/how_to/use_force_eo.md

 ## [What are Analysis Ready Data?](https://force-eo.readthedocs.io/en/latest/howto/l2-ard.html#what-are-analysis-ready-data "Permalink to this heading")

  ARD are readily usable for any application without much further processing.
 Such data need to be well corrected for:

  + Atmospheric and other effects

- + Have undergone a very good and aggressive cloud screening, are accompanied by pixel-based quality indicators (cloud masks but also other criteria), and are provided in a regular non-overlapping grid system without any redundancy in a single coordinate system (at least on the continental scale) in the form of data cubes.
+ + Have undergone a very good and aggressive cloud screening

+ + Are accompanied by pixel-based quality indicators (cloud masks but also other criteria)

+ + Provided in a regular non-overlapping grid system without any redundancy in a single coordinate system (at least on the continental scale) in the form of data cubes.

 ## The datacube